 There are a handful of reasons why playing 'ping pong' is good for your brain.
-This article lists the mental benefits of table tennis game for the young and old.
+This article lists the mental and the social benefits of table tennis game for the young and old.

 TABLE TENNIS BRAIN HEALTH: Ping-Pong is not a difficult sport to learn or to play.
 But it brings a heap of mental health benefits to the table.